apache/spark/docs/best-practices.rst

 Airflow parses all the DAGs in the background at a specific period.
 The default period is set using ``processor_poll_interval`` config, which is by default 1 second.
 During parsing, Airflow creates a new connection to the metadata DB for each DAG.
-It can result in a lot of open connections.
+This can result in a lot of open connections.

-The best way of using variables is via a Jinja template which will delay reading the value until the task execution.
+The best way of using variables is via a Jinja template, which will delay reading the value until the task execution.
 The template syntax to do this is:

 .. code::